AllenInstitute/cplAE_MET/README.md

 ```bash
 pip install -e .
 ```
-4. Install the `cplAE_TE` repository.
-Directly installing from github through pip doesn't work as expected.
+4. Install the `cplAE_TE` repository after cloning it.
 ```bash
 # can do this within any directory on local machine
 git clone https://github.com/AllenInstitute/coupledAE-patchseq